Develop Leaders: Three Effortless Steps for Transforming Employees into Leaders

 Help employees adopt a growth mindset with OKRs

-Objectives and key results (OKRs) are an essential tool for leaders to help their teams to be free to manage themselves.
-With OKRs, managers are able to use their coaching hats to help their team members set high level targets.
+Objectives and key results (OKRs) are an essential tool for leaders to help their teams manage themselves.
+With OKRs, managers can use their coaching hats to help their team members set high-level targets.

 OKRs are better than other forms of goal-setting because they aim to help employees set ambitious goals.
 OKRs can help teams get outside of their comfort zones, prioritize better, and learn from success and failure.

-OKRs and growth mindsets help you develop an interdependent culture of leadership because they make your employees to set ambitious goals, while also learning from their mistakes and understanding what their strengths and weaknesses are.
+OKRs and growth mindsets help you develop an interdependent culture of leadership because they make your employees set ambitious goals while also learning from their mistakes and understanding what their strengths and weaknesses are.

-Additionally, when team members set more ambitious goals, they are able to challenge themselves which helps them create more leadership opportunities for themselves as they expand their skills and knowledge.
+Additionally, when team members set more ambitious goals, they can challenge themselves, which helps them create more leadership opportunities for themselves as they expand their skills and knowledge.

 3. Coaching